Are you currently accepting applications?

 Where do I apply?

-When the grant award cycle is open, grants can be submitted via the application portal at http://www.racc.submittable.com.
+When the grant cycle is open, grants can be submitted via the application portal at https://www.racc.submittable.com.
 If you applied last year, your organization’s information should be saved in the system provided that you use the same login information.

 Are there examples of successful grant applications?